-Last weekend, Rachael and I travelled up to London to check out Friends Fest!
-We’d had the tickets booked since March, so you can bet we were super excited.
+Last weekend, a friend and I travelled up to London to check out Friends Fest!
+We’d had the tickets booked since March, so I was super excited.
 Well, I was, after a coffee and a Bagelman (sausage, mushroom and cheese!)

-On the left was the chapel of love that Mr Rachel and Mrs Ross got married in from The One In Vegas, Part One.
+The first thing we saw was the chapel of love where Mr Rachel and Mrs Ross got married in (from The One In Vegas, Part One).
 There were several wedding dresses and centurion outfits so you could recreate the scene yourselves!

-Next were three food stalls; The Moondance Diner where Monica waited tables on rollerskates, My Sandwich where you could actually buy Ross’s sandwich and a Mockolate stall, selling waffles and crêpes (thankfully no fishtashios in sight!)
+There were three food stalls at the event; The Moondance Diner where Monica waited tables on rollerskates, My Sandwich where you could actually buy Ross’s sandwich and a Mockolate stall, selling waffles and crêpes (thankfully no fishtashios in sight!)

 There was also a massive screen playing Friends episodes where you could chill out on deckchairs and watch, Phoebe’s cab, a little ice cream stall, a gift shop and the iconic sofa complete with umbrellas so you could recreate the title sequence!
-Again, the lighting was hideous, but we did the best we could!
+Again, the lighting was absolutely awful.

-Once we’d wandered round, it was about 11:50, so we went and queued up.
+Once we’d wandered round for a while, we went to queue up for our apartment tour.
 We hoped that this bit would be worth the price and the journey up!
 I sent J a message about how it wasn’t quite what we were expecting and he messaged straight back about those awful Winter Wonderland scams you see every year in the papers!!
 Although it wasn’t quite that bad, I could kind of see his point.